masterbtcltc/omnilite/src/omnicore/doc/rpc-api.md

   "totalstofee" : "n.nnnnnnnn",  // (string) the fee paid by the sender, nominated in OMN or TOMN "recipients": [                // (array of JSON objects) a list of recipients
     {
-      "address" : "address",         // (string) the Bitcoin address of the recipient "amount" : "n.nnnnnnnn"        // (string) the number of tokens sent to this recipient },
+      "address" : "address",         // (string) the Feathercoin address of the recipient "amount" : "n.nnnnnnnn"        // (string) the number of tokens sent to this recipient },
     ...